-- add, remove or change an excess - change any of your cover options.
+- add, remove or change an excess or co-payment - change any of your cover options.

-We'll let you know if we can make the changes you request and whether your premium will change.
+We'll let you know if we can make the change(s) you request and whether your premium will change.

-We'll write to you to confirm any changes and the date they start.
+We'll write to the main member to confirm any changes and the date they start.